A guide to LGBTQ Pride in 2020

 - This was scheduled for 14 June but has now been postponed to 22 November.

-- Pride in London was meant to be happening on 27 June but organisers have confirmed that they have decided to postpone.
+- Pride in London was meant to be happening on 27 June but organisers have confirmed that they have decided to cancel the event.

 - Originally scheduled for 28 June, organisers have confirmed that the event has been postponed.
 A revised date has not yet been set.